Recognition of same-sex unions in Poland: Developments in 2011–2018

-Przybyszewska and Others ruling and aftermath
+Przybyszewska and Others ruling and passage of legislation in 2026

 In 2017, four same-sex couples filed a lawsuit challenging the laws that "made it impossible for two persons of the same sex to marry and did not at least provide for any other form of legal recognition of relationships between two persons of the same sex".
 A fifth couple joined the litigation in April 2018.
 Their attempts to be issued marriage licenses were previously rejected on the basis that the Constitution and the Family and Custody Code of Poland define marriage as "a union between a woman and a man".
 The couples appealed to the courts, but the decisions of the authorities were upheld.
 The case was eventually appealed to the European Court of Human Rights (ECHR).
 In July 2020, the court invited the Polish Government to present its position on the issue.
-Based on the precedents of Oliari and Others v Italy, in which the ECHR found that "the absence of a legal framework allowing for recognition and protection of [applicants] relationship violates their rights under Article 8", and Orlandi and Others v.
-Italy, in which the ECHR ruled that Italy must recognize same-sex marriages performed in other jurisdictions, advocates hoped that the cases would lead to the legal recognition of same-sex relationships in Poland.
-The ECHR issued its judgement in the case of Przybyszewska and Others v.
-Poland on 12 December 2023, ruling that Poland had violated the European Convention on Human Rights, specifically Article 8, which protects the right to private and family life, by failing to recognise same-sex unions.
+Based on the precedents of Oliari and Others v Italy, in which the ECHR found that "the absence of a legal framework allowing for recognition and protection of [applicants'] relationship violates their rights under Article 8", and Orlandi and Others v Italy, in which the ECHR ruled that Italy must recognize same-sex marriages performed in other jurisdictions, advocates hoped that the case would lead to the legal recognition of same-sex relationships in Poland.
+The ECHR issued its judgement in the case of Przybyszewska and Others v Poland on 12 December 2023, ruling that the government had violated the European Convention on Human Rights, specifically Article 8, which protects the right to private and family life, by failing to recognise same-sex unions.
 The court had already issued similar rulings with respect to Romania in Buhuceanu and Others, Russia in Fedotova and Others, Bulgaria in Koilova and Babulkova, and Ukraine in Maymulakhin and Markiv.
 It imposed a positive obligation on the government to introduce a framework recognising same-sex partnerships.